-Keypad Beeps or j SYSTEM Zone LED ON System Trouble Condition Cause/Action Flashes 1 Beep 1 AC Power Failure This trouble will occur if AC power is not present.
+Keypad Beeps or J SYSTEM Zone LED ON System Trouble Condition Cause/Action Flashes 1 Beep 1 AC Power Failure This trouble will occur if AC power is not present.
 Ensure that the transformer is connected to an unswitched power source.
 2 Low Battery If there has been a recent power failure, the battery may be partially depleted and must be recharged by the control panel.
-If th trouble does not go away in 24 hours, replace the battery.
+If the trouble does not go away in 24 hours, replace the battery.
 3 Communication Failure/PCPreset Fail The system was not able to report to central station.
 Check panel programming and telephone line wiring.
-The trouble will cleat after it has been acknowledged by viewing the system trouble as long as the telephone line has passed a line cut test (teste automatically by the panel).
-The Panel did not sucsessfully connect and download/upload with the commputer running PCPrese - check Auto Download ID number, Callback Number or PCPreset Setup.
+The trouble will clear after it has been acknowledged by viewing the system trouble as long as the telephone line has passed a line cut test (tested automatically by the panel).
+The Panel did not successfully connect and download/upload with the commputer running PCPreset - check Auto Download ID number, Callback Number or PCPreset Setup.
 4 Telephone Line Cut The telephone line has failed.
-If telephone service has been temporarily interrupted, the trouble will clear when restored an acknowledged by viewing the system trouble.
+If telephone service has been temporarily interrupted, the trouble will clear when restored and acknowledged by viewing the system trouble.
 2 Beeps 1 Bell/Siren line Cut There is a problem with the Bell or Siren wiring.
 EOL2.2K resistor must be installed.
-2 2-wire Fire Trouble There is a problem with the wiring of the Fire Zone.
 3 Rcvr Fail-to-Respond/Rcvr Tamper The receiver is not responding to the panel.
 The red LED on the receiver should be flashing, refer to WI848.
-The cover is off th receiver causing a tamper signal to be transmitted.
+The cover is off the receiver causing a tamper signal to be transmitted.
 4 Receiver Jam A signal is blocking the normal reception of transmissions from the wireless devices.
 Ensure that the green LED on the receiver is not on continuously, refer to receiver manual WI848.
-3 Beeps 1-6 Wireless Transmitter Low Battery The battery in the wireless transmitter is low and should be replaced.
-This transmitter is on the zone corresponding to the numb- of the zone light flashing.
-The replacement battery for the GEM Trans2 door/window transmitter and the GEM PIR wireless motic detector is the Duracell DL123A.
-(2 required for the GEM-PIR) WARNING: Replace batteries only with the same type a specified above.
+3 Beeps 1-4 Wireless Transmitter Low Battery The battery in the wireless transmitter is low and should be replaced.
+This transmitter is on the zone corresponding to the number of the zone light flashing.
+The replacement battery for the GEM Trans2 door/window transmitter and the GEM PIR wireless motion detector is the Duracell DL123A.
+(2 required for the GEM-PIR) WARNING: Replace batteries only with the same type as specified above.
 Use of another battery may present a risk of fire or explosion.
-Do not recharge or disassemble battery of dispose of in fire.
-4 Beeps 1-6 Wireless Transmitter Supervisory Failure The panel has not received a supervisory signal from the transmitter within the time programmed.
-Check Wireless Superviso Timer [16] Programming.
+Do not recharge or disassemble battery or dispose of in fire.
+4 Beeps 1-4 Wireless Transmitter Supervisory Failure The panel has not received a supervisory signal from the transmitter within the time programmed.
+Check Wireless Supervisory Timer [16] Programming.
 Check the placement of the transmitter and receiver, refer to WI848.
-5 Beeps 1-4 Wireless Smoke Detector Low Battery The battery in the wireless smoke detector is low and should be replaced.
-This wireless smoke detector should be marked with number corresponding to the number of the zone light flashing.
-The replacement batteries required are Duracell 9 Volt Alkalin (2).
-6 Beeps 1-4 Wireless Smoke Detector Supervi- sory The panel has not received a supervisory signal from the wireless smoke detector within the programmed time.
-Check Wireless Smoke Supervisory Timer [17] Programming.
-Check the placement of the wireless smoke detector and receiver, refer to WI84 7 Beeps 1-6 Zone Trouble The panel has one or more of the following 3 possible troubles: Zone Short, Transmitter Tamper or Dual Tech Self Test Fail.
+7 Beeps 1-4 Zone Trouble The panel has one or more of the following 3 possible troubles: Zone Short, Transmitter Tamper or Dual Tech Self Test Fail.